Learning Together

 • $500 award

-• Acknowledgment on School of Education website and social media.
+• Acknowledgment on School of Education website and social media

-Incomplete applications will not be considered by the committee.
+Please note that incomplete applications will not be considered by the committee.

 The Distinguished Alumni Award is given to an alumnus/alumna whose performance demonstrates excellence in one of the goals of the School of Education: